How to Properly Ask for a Job Referral

 If you’re serious about asking me for a job referral to Microsoft, please follow these steps:

-1. Update your resume and tailor it to the job posting (take the initiative to read my blog/follow my tips/get feedback via Resume Rescue or at least get your resume reviewed by someone else).
+• Take the initiative to read my blog/follow my tips/get feedback via Resume Rescue (or at least get your resume reviewed by someone else)

 4. Draft an elevator pitch in third-person (max.
-2000 characters) about your skills, experiences, and knowledge that make you a great fit for the role (this is what I copy/paste into the referral form).
+2000 characters) about your skills, experiences, and knowledge that make you a great fit for the role

-• Attach your resume and reference letter (if applicable)
+• Attach your resume and reference letter

 • Paste your elevator pitch (max.
 2000 characters)